 Whether a flowering tree will survive is dependent upon its environment.
 The key to successful growth is the right conditions, including soil type, water, available sunlight, and the tree’s surroundings.

 Flowering trees need fertile soil with good drainage.
-If you do not have good soil, you can improve it by adding in good soil mix or fertilizer.
+If you don't have good soil, you can improve it by adding in soil mix or fertilizer.
 Flowering trees also need to be watered regularly.

 But one of the most important factors for growth is sunlight.
 In order for the trees to flower, they need direct sunlight.
 Most flowering trees actually thrive better in areas where there isn’t a lot of shade.
 However, there are a few varieties that can thrive in partial shade.